-They are small in size and unfortunately so is their life span.
+They are small in size and unfortunately so is their lifespan.
 Chinese hamsters, like other hamsters, only live about two and a half to three years.

 Chinese Hamster Personalities

-There is some disagreement among Chinese hamster experts and the social characteristics of Chinese hamsters.
+There is some disagreement among experts about the social characteristics of Chinese hamsters.
 As they mature, Chinese hamsters, especially females, may become quite aggressive with others and may need to be separated.
 However, other owners have managed to keep them in pairs or groupings (only when they are introduced at a very young age) which requires a fair amount of space for these active little hamsters to live in.
 To be on the safe side, plan on housing Chinese hamsters separately, only keeping them together if they show no signs of aggression towards each other.

 Caring for Pet Chinese Hamsters

 Basic care for pet Chinese hamsters is like that of other hamsters.
 A wire hamster cage may not be escape proof for these little hamsters, so an aquarium or another solid-sided cage with a secure top is preferable.
 The larger the cage, the better.

 Avoid cedar or pine wood shavings and keep the hamster's cage clean.
 Dirty cages accumulate urine.
 This produces an ammonia build-up since ventilation is diminished with solid-sided housing.
 Aquariums and other solid-sided hamster enclosures need to be kept cleaner than a wire sided enclosure due to this lack of ventilation.